populationgenomics/ClinvArbitration/README.md

 * VCF of all revised decisions; this can be used as a custom annotation source in VEP
 * VCF of all Pathogenic-SNVs, for annotation & feeding into the second stage; ACMG criteria PM5 analysis

 [this script](example_script.sh) shows the steps involved in generating the data indicated above.
 The VCF form can be used as a custom annotation source in VEP.
-See this syntax relating to syntax available in VEP >= 110:
+See this syntax available in VEP >= 110:

 ```
 ./vep [...] --custom file=clinvar_for_VEP.vcf.gz,short_name=CPG_ClinVar,format=vcf,type=exact,coords=0,fields=allele_id%gold_stars%clinical_significance